 Capacity factor measures the actual output of a power plant over a period of time compared to the potential output of the unit had it been running at full nameplate capacity for every hour during that period.
-Table 5-26 shows the capacity factors by unit type in 2019 and 2020.
-In 2020, nuclear units had a capacity factor of 92.9 percent, compared to 92.3 percent in 2019; combined cycle units had a capacity factor of 52.4 percent in 2020, compared to a capacity factor of 53.7 percent in 2019; all steam units had a capacity factor of 23.4 percent in 2020, compared to 27.3 percent in 2019; coal units had a capacity factor of 25.6 percent in 2020, compared to 30.1 percent in 2019.
+Table 5-26 shows the capacity factors by unit type for January through March, 2020 through 2021.
+In the first three months of 2021, nuclear units had a capacity factor of 93.5 percent, compared to 93.4 percent in the first three months of 2020; combined cycle units had a capacity factor of 50.7 percent in the first three months of 2021, compared to a capacity factor of 56.0 percent in the first three months of 2020; all steam units had a capacity factor of 31.3 percent in the first three months of 2021, compared to 21.3 percent in the first three months of 2020; coal units had a capacity factor of 35.1 percent in the first three months of 2021, compared to 23.7 percent in the first three months of 2020.